Monday, March 26, 2012

 a.
 Live the Torah to the best of my ability.
 When we follow our Creator’s wisdom for living, we fulfill our Divine potential.
 We bring the Torah’s holy teachings inside us, cleansing and elevating us.

-Focus on the laws that are within your reach and do not attempt too much at once.
+Focus on the laws within your reach and do not attempt too much at once.
 Accomplish what you can and do not berate yourself or discount what is currently beyond you.
 With God’s help, you will be able to reach those levels as well.
 To facilitate this, study the laws regularly, preferably daily.
 The Sages teach that one who studies the laws every day is assured a place in the Next World (Tractate Niddah 73a).
 For guidebooks on Torah observance see endnote (3).

 Everyone needs a mentor and guide to advise them on life issues.
 If you cannot find a rabbi or rebbetzin to serve as one, locate someone wise with life experience who shares your values.